 Next add a 14oz bag coleslaw mix and 7 green onions that have been chopped on the diagonal then stir fry until the cabbage begins to wilt, about 1 minute.
 Add 2 minced garlic cloves then stir fry for 30 more seconds.

 Next push all the ingredients to the side of the wok to make a well in the center then pour in 2 whisked eggs and scramble.

 Last step is to drain then add the soaked rice noodles, and then stir fry for 1 minute.

-Add the sauce – 1/2 cup + 2 Tablespoons low-sodium Tamari, 1/4 cup chicken broth, 2 teaspoons rice vinegar, 1/2 teaspoon freshly grated ginger, and a pinch of red chili pepper flakes stirred together – then stir fry until the noodles have softened, 3-4 minutes.
+Add the sauce which is a mixture of low-sodium Tamari, chicken broth, rice vinegar, freshly grated ginger, and a pinch of red chili pepper flakes stirred together – then stir fry until the noodles have softened, 3-4 minutes.
 Taste then add a splash of water or chicken broth if it’s too salty for your tastes.

 Note: again, make sure you are using LOW SODIUM Tamari, not REDUCED SODIUM.
 Reduced sodium Tamari will still make this dish taste too salty.

 Pull the stir fry off the heat then scoop into bowls and serve.
 I prefer to let my noodle bowls cool for 5 minutes before digging in, as you can taste everything so much better when the temperature comes down a bit…but I obviously understand if you want to face plant right away (been there!)
 However you go about it – enjoy!